 Here is its Verse of the Day:

-To engage kids, Scripture Union have created the Guardians of Ancora app, where a character runs around the Bible stories, completing challenges and meeting the characters.
+To engage children, Scripture Union have created the Guardians of Ancora app, where a character runs around the Bible stories, completing challenges and meeting the characters.

 (You can also listen to some of our sermons, which are recorded, or look up sermons on a wide variety of topics from All Souls Langham Place, from where the BBC Daily Service has been broadcast for over 50 years.)